cuernodegazpacho/legotrain/README.md

 Currentlly these special configurations may not work properly because most of the recent development work focused on the two-train configuration.
-I tested only that the basic composite train (without track signals) works correctly, that is, it starts, stops, accelerates, deccelerates, and reverses correctly, and its headlights also work as expected.
-It should respond to red signals indicating station entry, but numerical parameters need to be adjusted by trial and error.
+I tested only that the basic composite train (without track signals) works correctly, that is, it starts, stops, accelerates, deaccelerates, and reverses correctly, and its headlights also work as expected.
+It should respond to red signals indicating station entry and stop points, but numerical parameters need to be adjusted by trial and error.

 #### Color LED signals